Brown’s keeper gives No. 11 Oregon 31-24 win over Fresno St.

 Fresno State hosts Cal Poly next Saturday.

-The Ducks travel to No. 4 Ohio State on Saturday.
+Oregon travels to No. 4 Ohio State on Saturday.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP—Top25